Arthur L. Kellermann M.D., M.P.H.

 Affiliate Professor, VCU Department of Family Medicine and Population Health

-Arthur L. Kellermann, M.D., M.P.H. is senior vice president for Virginia Commonwealth University (VCU) Health Sciences and CEO of VCU Health System in Richmond, Virginia.
+Arthur L. Kellermann, MD, MPH is senior vice president for Virginia Commonwealth University (VCU) Health Sciences and CEO of VCU Health System in Richmond, Virginia.
 VCU Health is Virginia’s most comprehensive academic health sciences enterprise.
 The VCU Health brand represents the VCU health sciences academic programs including the schools of Dentistry, Medicine, Nursing, and Pharmacy; and the College of Health Professions.
-VCU Health also represents VCU Massey Cancer Center and VCU Health System, which comprises VCU Medical Center (the only academic medical center in the region); Community Memorial Hospital; Children’s Hospital of Richmond at VCU; and MCV Physicians.
-The clinical enterprise includes a collaboration with Sheltering Arms Institute for physical rehabilitation services.
+VCU Health also represents VCU Massey Cancer Center and the VCU Health System, which comprises VCU Medical Center (the only academic medical center in Richmond); Children’s Hospital of Richmond at VCU; VCU Health Community Memorial Hospital, VCU Health Tappahannock hospital; and MCV Physicians.
+The clinical enterprise also includes a collaboration with Sheltering Arms Institute for physical rehabilitation services.

 Before joining VCU in 2020, Dr. Kellermann served as dean of "America's Medical School" - the F. Edward Hebert School of Medicine at the Uniformed Services University of the Health Sciences (USU) in Bethesda, Maryland, which serves as the leadership academy for military health and the U.S. Public Health Service.